 The rooster tail was the second most popular inline spinner for Colorado trout fishing.
 Its claim to frame is the pulsating rooster hackle tied to every hook.

 The rooster tail has a long cylinder shape body, and the blade resembles a willow leaf.
 This gives the spinner a long slender profile, more representative of an escaping minnow.

 Many anglers choose to fish 1/4 – 1/8oz lures throughout the rivers and streams in Colorado.
-Do not be afraid to go large, trout still happily strike the,
+Do not be afraid to go large, trout still happily strike them.

 Popular colors are red, orange gold and black.
 Do not be afraid to experiment.

 The first and only Jerkbait on this list is Rapala.
 Both the original floating and the countdown versions were equally popular.
-With some anglers, favoring the ‘broken back’ jointed Rapalas.
+Some anglers, favor the ‘broken back’ jointed Rapalas.

 Rapalas are excellent lures for shallow to medium depth fishing making them well suited for rivers and streams and lake margins.

 I could never pinpoint the reasons, but larger wild brown trout seem to have a clear preference for this style of lure.